 SARAH BROWN MENTAL HEALTH RESEARCH GRANTS

-One £20,000 grant will be awarded each year for five years, starting in 2019 (making a £100,000 total by 2023) to fund research that focuses on mental health and wellbeing within the veterinary professions, including areas such as prevention, diagnosis, intervention and treatment.
+This is the second year of a five year commitment that this £20,000 grant will be awarded (making this a £100,000 total by 2023), to fund research that focuses on mental health and wellbeing within the veterinary professions, including areas such as prevention, diagnosis, intervention and treatment.

 - Applications are welcome from individuals at all stages of their research careers, including those who have not previously been published.